How to (and why) transpose a dataset

 ...you can also click on the button "Swap rows and columns (transpose)" at the bottom of the page:

-In step 3: Visualize, you can transpose the data with clicking on the blue text in the hint that you can find below the chart types:
+In step 3: Visualize, you can transpose the data by clicking on the blue text in the hint that you can find below the chart types:

-Note that if you transpose you will lose setting from step 2 (rounding, etc.)
+Note that if you transpose in step 3, you will lose setting from step 2 (rounding, etc.)

 With a bit of experience using chart types, you will be able to prepare the data accordingly, even in Excel or Google Sheets.

-There are options to transpose data in both spreadsheet applications, although they tend to be more complicated than to transpose the data in Datawrapper:
+There are options to transpose data in both spreadsheet applications, although they tend to be a bit more complicated than to transpose the data in Datawrapper.
+These links offer more explanation if you want to try it: